Various Helpful and Informative Worldwide Websites

 The Mighty is a digital health community created to empower and connect people facing health challenges and disabilities.
 It has more than two million registered users.
 This link is direct to the section on SPS where sufferers post about their lives and experiencess.

-The Stiff Person Syndrome Research Foundation is a dedicated US website aimed at fundraising to promote research into the condition.The mission statement is: "To support research to develop better treatments and to make a cure possible for Stiff Person Syndrome for each and every patient."
+The Stiff Person Syndrome Research Foundation is a dedicated US website set up by Dr Tara Zier aimed at fundraising to promote research into the condition.The mission statement is: "To support research to develop better treatments and to make a cure possible for Stiff Person Syndrome for each and every patient."

 Wikipedia: Extensive information about SPS ranging from showing signs, symptoms, causes and diagnosis to treatment, prognosis, epidemiology and history.

 NORD, the National Organisation for Rare Disorders based in the USA.
 The link (left) goes direct to their comprehensive and detailed section about SPS in all its main forms.

 USA government site, usagov, that brings together SPS and SPS-related records and websites.
 This link (icon left) takes you directly to the site section about Stiff Person Syndrome and, in the first 30 pages, 600 links (but not all SPS).
 Many links are the same detailed on our website, but it is also searchable for specific conditions/treatments by typing in requests.

 MedicineNet is an online, healthcare media publishing company, founded in the USA in 1996.
 This link is to a description of SPS and includes a variety of subscriber/sufferer responses.

 This is the official journal of the American Academy of Neurology.
 The link takes you to their website, preset for searching 300+ results for Stiff Person Syndrome.